ASE G1 Maintenance & Lt. Repair Practice Test

 40.

 Answer A is wrong.
-Worn idler and tensioner bearings squeak and make noise, but remember newer EPDM belts sometimes don't show cracks and wear like their neoprene predecessors.
-To check an idler or tensioner bearing remove the belt and inspect for looseness and noise.
+Worn idler and tensioner bearings squeak and make noise.
+However, newer EPDM belts sometimes don't show cracks and wear like their neoprene predecessors.
+To check an idler or tensioner bearing, remove the belt and inspect for looseness and noise.

 Answer B is wrong.
 Using a gauge or belt tension tool is the best way to check belt wear.